 DAY 3: Despite Exposed Dongs and Freezing Temperatures, Geothermal Pools Are Fun

-Our last full day in Iceland began with a nine-hour tour of the Golden Circle, a popular tourist destination that includes Thingvellir National Park, Gullfoss waterfall, and the Secret Lagoon.
+The last full day of our winter vacation in Iceland began with a nine-hour tour of the Golden Circle, a popular tourist destination that includes Thingvellir National Park, Gullfoss waterfall, and the Secret Lagoon.

 If you’re not familiar with Iceland that means absolutely nothing, so to put it plainly we were able to see the Eurasian and North American tectonic plates that separated, a waterfall surrounding by untreated ice and a rope that functions as a guardrail and therefore puts one at risk of death by selfie, and a pool of naturally hot water that kept my body warm and soft, like a fresh baked cookie, even as icicles formed on my Jheri curl.
 It was all very interesting, even for me, someone who’s not too connected with nature, outside of eating its animals.